 How to determine your body shape and how to style

 Your silhouette is your body type.
-Traditionally, there are five body types.
-But, we aren’t much for following tradition so we’ve added a sixth body type especially for our petite gals out there (we won’t forget you!).
+Traditionally, there are four body types.
+But, we aren’t much for following tradition so we’ve added a fifth body type especially for our petite gals out there (we won’t forget you!).
 There are a few tips specifically for petite women that can be beneficial.

 Let’s begin by exploring your vitals first because these are important to better understand your body type.